ThoughtSpot Pricing Guide 2026: Costs & Plans Broken Down

 When It Costs Too Much

 Predictable reporting.
-If users need the same 20 dashboards monthly, you’re paying for search flexibility you don’t use.
+If users need the same 20 dashboards monthly, you’re paying for search flexibility you don’t use — at any tier.

 Year One Total Costs